Talk · TDWI München 2026

 Thank You

-That is the case: data products built on a stack of open standards — ODCS for contracts, ODPS for products, OSI for semantics — let agents and humans build and consume data the same way.
-The future isn't coming; it's a git clone away.
+That is the case: data products built on a stack of open standards, ODCS for contracts, ODPS for products, OSI for semantics, let agents and humans build and consume data the same way.
+The future is not coming; it is a git clone away.

 Try the contract-based data product marketplace yourself at demo.entropy-data.com, reach Simon at simon.harrer@entropy-data.com or on LinkedIn, and give datacontract-cli a star on GitHub if it has been useful.